 After preview, select the ones which you want to recover and save them at desired location.

 Inevitably, all these above methods work pretty well in a Logical Failure scenario.
-However, what if the Hard Disk is Physically Damage?
+However, what if the Hard Disk is Physically Damaged?
 To combat it, the Data Recovery Service is a perfect option.

 If a recommendation of the best Data Recovery Service Provider is to be given, then go for Stellar Data Recovery Service Provider.
 Furthermore, It is tried, tested, and approved a solution.